I offer developmental, line, and copyediting services for book-length fiction and nonfiction manuscripts.

 - Be sure to check out crowdfunding options through sites like Patreon, Kickstarter, Indiegogo, GoFundMe, or Crowdfunder to help pay for professional editing, cover design, formatting, website design, etc. for your project.
 Crowdfunding can teach you how to market your work and help you gauge your audience’s interest in your project before you spend any money.

-Please be sure to check out my Frequently Asked Questions page for more information about quotes, booking services, payments, and more.
+Please be sure to check out my Frequently Asked Questions page.
 Pricing may vary from one project to the next based on a variety of factors.
 If I cannot help you for any reason, I will gladly refer you to another reputable professional that will better suit your project’s needs.